wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 > sudo netplan generate
 > sudo netplan apply

-Wifi should have been connected.
+Both LAN and Wifi should have been connected.

 #### 4.2 Enable SSH
 Install OpenSSH server program: